YaleLibraryStatLab/intro-to-R/README.md

 Learn R by using it to answer a real statistical question.

-A three-hour StatLab workshop.
+A two-hour StatLab workshop.
 By the end you will have read real data, compared two groups, tested the difference, built a p-value by hand, and fit a regression — using twenty-three functions.

-**The question:** did states that expanded Medicaid in 2014 have lower working-age mortality than states that did not?

 ## Before the workshop